Andalus-ICPC/aoj-backend/README.md

 bash redis
 ```

-Default accounts for database admin and adminstrative user are
+Default account for database admin and adminstrative user is

 For database admin
 ```sh